-Format-F records are shown in Figure 1.
+Format-F records are shown in Figure 14 on page 24.
 The optional control character (c), used for stacker selection or carriage control, may be included in each record to be printed or punched.

-Fixed-Length Records, Standard Format: During creation of a sequential data set (to be processed by BSAM or QSAM) with fixed-length records, the RECFM subparameter of the DCB macro instruction may specify a standard format (RECFM=FS or FBS).
+FIXED-LENGTH RECORDS, STANDARD FORMAT: During creation of a sequential data set (to be processed by BSAM or QSAM) with fixed-length records, the RECFM subparameter of the DCB macro instruction may specify a standard format (RECFM=FS or FBS).
 A standard-format data set must conform to the following specifications: